SCECcode/create_bbp_docker/README.md

 See the wiki page to see list of inputs to bbp install, and to interpret the settings in this setup_inputs.txt file. https://github.com/pjmaechling/bbp_docker/wiki

+## Stage large files in bbp_docker directory
+So the install script does not wait for the network, the build script assumes that required large files are pre-installed in the bbp_docker/ directory.
+The required files include an Anaconda installationa, one regional GT velocity model, and three validation events in that region:
+- Anaconda3-2021.05-Linux-x86_64.sh
+- chino-hills-validation-19.4.0.tar.gz
+- nr-validation-19.4.0.tar.gz
+- labasin500-velocity-model-19.4.0.tar.gz
+- whittier-validation-19.4.0.tar.gz

 ## build.sh script
 This script contains the "docker build" command.
 When this script is run, the docker file is converted to a docker image.
 For larger installations, the docker build process may take multiple hours.